RaykHoefemann/borg-server/host-scripts/README.md

 # Backup Server Management Scripts

-This collection of scripts helps you manage your backup server.
+This collection of scripts helps you manage your backup server at host site.
 The scripts are organized by functionality for easier usage and maintenance.

 ---

-## 🔐 SSH User Management
+## 🔐 SSH User Management (generating config/clients.conf)

 Scripts for managing SSH access: